 Also, if you can, only use shipping with tracking.
 In case customers approach you asking for a refund, it’s the best evidence you can provide to prove the products were delivered to their door.

 Clean fraud occurs when a purchase is made with a stolen credit card.
 This type of fraud has definitely graduated to the adult table because it takes some actual skill to pull it off.
-Basically, clean fraud is the ultimate doppelgänger because it looks like a legitimate transaction with good shipping, billing, and IP addresses as well as complete and verified card data.
+To perpetuate clean fraud, a cyber-criminal uses a stolen card, as well as information about the cardholder.
+So basically, clean fraud is the ultimate doppelgänger because it looks like a legitimate transaction with good shipping, billing, and IP addresses as well as complete and verified card data.

 Here’s how clean fraud works:

-The best fraud detection software is definitely more on the pricey side, but since fraudsters are the most active around the holidays, you should take advantage of the free trial plans these companies offer.
+Fraud prevention software can be on a pricey side, but since fraudsters are the most active around the holiday season, you should take advantage of the free trial plans these companies offer.
 We recommend checking out Sift Science, Kount, Signifyd.

 You should also check more suspicious transactions manually.
 It takes a bit of extra time, but it can save you a lot of money and sleepless nights.
-Keep reading to learn how to identify fraudulent activity on your store.
+To learn how to identify fraudulent activity on your store, keep reading!

 What does a fraudulent order look like?